 The inadequacies of England's current adult social care system have been dramatically underscored by Covid-19, but the roots of this crisis lie far deeper than the pandemic.
-This report sets out a radical industrial strategy for social care in England, which would move towards ensuring the wellbeing and dignity of care receivers and care workers alike.
+This report sets out a people-centred industrial strategy for adult social care in England, which would move towards ensuring the wellbeing and dignity of care receivers and care workers alike.
 In the process, it would help move us towards an economy organised around human flourishing, defined by care for the Earth and care for each other.

 Section one, Understanding the crisis, provides an overview of the current crisis around adult social care in England, locating this crisis in the context of the broader devaluation of 'reproductive labour'.
-It explores the consequences of privatisation and financialisation for care workers and care receivers, highlighting how extractive, debt-fuelled private equity acquisitions and ownership models have created a highly leveraged sector that places these care services at risk.
+It explores the history of privatisation and financialisation in the sector, including the increase in private equity acquisitions.

 Section two, Care for the earth, care for each other, explores the place of care work within a Green New Deal (GND).
-Care work is socially vital and collective service that contributes significantly to wellbeing by addressing a core human need; as we design a more just and sustainable economy, care should be recognised as a service that should be substantially expanded and better valued.
+Care work is a socially vital and collective service that contributes significantly to wellbeing by addressing a core human need; as we design a more just and sustainable economy, care should be recognised as a service that should be substantially expanded and better valued.
 This section also identifies a fundamental connection in our current economic system between the exploitation of care work, and of the natural environment.
 It explores this connection and its implications for women both in England and in the Global South where the gendered impacts of climate change will be most stark.
 Decarbonisation measures, too, have gendered impacts which a socially just GND must address, just as it must address differential impacts on socio-economic groups.

 Section three, Care and productivity, considers the dominant approaches to social care within current UK economic debates.
-Mainstream industrial policy approaches link the low wages received by care workers to the sector's 'low productivity' and attempts to devise ways of raising this productivity.
-However, there are a number of problems with this productivity-centred approach.
+Some mainstream policy approaches link the low wages received by care workers to the sector's 'low productivity' and attempts to devise ways of raising this productivity.
+However, there are a number of problems with this productivitycentred approach.
 The first is an overly simplistic understanding of the relationship between productivity and wages.
 The second is a neglect of the distinctive human dimension of care as a service - where increasing productivity would, beyond a certain point, inevitably lead to a deterioration in quality.
 Finally, it fails to appreciate the significance of care as a collective service that secures wellbeing by addressing a core human needs, rather than simply a source of income.

-Section four, Towards a radical industrial strategy for adult social care, sets out an alternative approach.
-It argues that a radical industrial strategy for adult social care, as a key plank of any GND, should aim not to increase the productivity of social care but rather its social value, in an expansive sense.
+Section four, Towards an industrial strategy for adult social care, sets out an alternative approach.
+It argues that a people-centred industrial strategy for adult social care, as a key plank of any GND, should aim not to increase the productivity of social care but rather its social value, in an expansive sense.
 This would require developing care services that meet the full needs of care-receivers, rather than treating them as maintenance problems.
 It would also require ensuring a real Living Wage for care workers, as well as dignity, fulfilment and opportunities for creativity in work.
 It sets out fifteen key recommendations towards achieving this, including measures aiming towards major transformation over the next decade, and measures to support interim changes.